10 Dog Enrichment Ideas That Don’t Use Food

-Your dog’s life is not without its stressors too.
-Our modern world is loud and its busy.
+Your dog’s life is not without stress.
+The world is loud and it’s busy.
 With limited control over their environment and high expectations for their behavior, a dog’s life is not all belly rubs, naps, and treats.
-From the constant interruptions of Amazon deliveries, unfamiliar dogs passing by, the restraint of a leash, or the solitude of waiting for us to return from work, our pups face stressors every day.
+From the constant interruptions of Amazon deliveries, unfamiliar dogs passing by, the restraint of a leash, or the solitude of waiting for us to return from work, our pups deal with stress daily.

 1. Pioneers

-Does your daily walk consist of the same old route?
-Boring!
-Visit a new location or try out a Sniffspot.
-Let your dog lead the way, setting the pace and indulging their curiosity along the way.
+Does your daily walk follow the same route?
+Try a new location or a Sniffspot.
+Let your dog lead the way, set the pace, and explore freely.

 2. Diggers